arnavgautam/TreeHacks2015/HOLs/HOL-DeployingSQLServer/HOL.md

 <a name="Ex1Task2" />
 #### Task 2 - Configuring Disks for SQL Server ####

-1. In the **Windows Azure Portal**, click the _SQLServerVM1_ virtual machine name that you created in Task 1 to open its Dashboard.
+1. In the **Microsoft Azure Portal**, click the _SQLServerVM1_ virtual machine name that you created in Task 1 to open its Dashboard.

 	![Opening VM Dashboard](Images/opening-vm-dashboard.png?raw=true "Opening VM Dashboard")